x Sedeveria' Harry Butterfield'

 Super Donkey Tail, Super Burro's Tail, Giant Donkey Tail

 Sedeveria' Harry Butterfield'

-x Sedeveria' Harry Butterfield' is a hybrid between Sedum morganianum and Echeveria derenbergii.
-This mint-green succulent produces cascading stems with fleshy tear-drop shaped foliage.
-It's larger and more robust nature, when compared to its parent S. morganianum, have given it the nickname "Super Donkey Tail".
+x Sedeveria' Harry Butterfield' is a mint-green succulent that produces cascading stems with fleshy tear-drop shaped leaves It is larger and more robust nature, when compared to its parent S. morganianum, have given it the nickname "Super Donkey Tail."
 While the rosettes of these plants are slightly larger than its parents, it still inherits its smaller quality from E. derenbergii and the trailing quality from S.morganianum.
 Trailing stems terminate in clusters of tubular pale yellow flowers.

 How to Grow and Care

 When growing Sedum, keep in mind that Sedum plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.